 We’ve compiled some of the most frequently asked questions regarding COVID-19 and taxes and answered them here.
 As more announcements are made, we’ll be sure to keep you updated.

-Have any tax filing deadlines changed because of COVID-19?
+Have any federal tax filing deadlines changed because of COVID-19?

 On March 20, 2020, Treasury Secretary Steve Mnuchin announced that Tax Day was moving from April 15 to July 15, 2020.
 This means all taxpayers and businesses will have the ability to file and make payments by July 15 without incurring penalties or interest.